Before Dry Eye Treatment: What is Dry Eye?

 Diagnosing Dry Eye

-Typically, a consultation for dry eyes begins with an eye doctor or optometrist first inquiring about your current health status and environmental factors before examining your eyes.
-They might then perform an examination using a slit lamp microscope and possibly artificial tears(drops) to examine your eyes.
+Typically, a consultation for dry eyes begins with an eye doctor first inquiring about your current health status and environmental factors before examining your eyes.
+They then perform an examination using a slit lamp microscope possibly applying some eye drops and performing diagnostic scans to examine your eyes.

 Benefits of a Dry Eye Consultation